 Trying to manage your enrolment and have a question or experiencing a technical issue?
-Take a look at these FAQs.
+Take a look at the FAQs below.

 When it the UTS timetable published?